WillNye/cloudumi/common/lib/aws/access_undenied/README.md

+# Access Undenied NOQ FORK

+`A little noq fork and pepper makes for a good meal`

+## To update

+`First of all: ask yourself if it's really necessary.
+We are editing the original files`

+- Copy files from the repo: https://github.com/ermetic/access-undenied-aws into this folder (maybe with something like `cp -r * ../cloudumi/common/lib/aws/access_undenied`)
+- Update `requirements.in` with any dep changes that were made in `requirements.txt`

 # Access Undenied on AWS

 Access Undenied parses AWS AccessDenied CloudTrail events, explains the reasons for them, and offers actionable fixes.